 Dense, dark, and a little mysterious on a summer hike – I always associate the mutter of thunder with a walk through these trees – the spruce forest takes on an entirely different quality in winter.
 Thick layers of white hide the tangle of downed trees on the forest floor and reflect light up into the somber thicket.
-Festoons of snow trapped in the branches brighten the entire woods:
+Festoons of snow trapped in the branches brighten the entire woods.

-I can’t help but offer this long quotation from that delightful book “A Natural History of Western Trees”.
-Mr Peattie captures the enchantment of the snow forest in evocative words:
+This is a tree made for snow.
+I can’t help but offer this long quotation from a delightful book A Natural History of Western Trees.
+Mr. Peattie captures the enchantment of the snow forest in evocative words:

 “The most dramatic tree of your first trip in the Rockies will almost certainly be the Engelmann Spruce.
 Your memories of it will be linked with the towering Grand Tetons, the long, forested valleys of the Yellowstone, the breath-taking beauty of Lake Louise, the park-like spaciousness, the exciting dry air, of Rocky Mountain National Park.
 And the meeting with a bear, glimpses of bounding deer, the insolence of crested jays, the racket of nutcrackers, the chill of high mountain lakes, the plop of a diving beaver, the delicious taste of camp food cooked in appetite-sauce, and mountain meadows glorious with larkspur, columbine, and lupine – all these are part of your composite recollections of the realms where this fine Spruce grows.
 But you would not recall it as distinct from other trees had it not an inherent personality of its own.
 Fifty and 100 feet and more tall, it is, in dense forests, slender as a church spire, and its numbers are legion.
 So it comes crowding down to the edge of the meadow where your tent is pitched, to the rocks surrounding the little lake that mirrors its lance-like forms upside down.
 And when the late mountain light begins to leave the summer sky, there is something spirit-like about the enveloping hosts of the Engelmanns.
-Always a dark tree, the Spruce’s outlines are now inky, and its night silence makes the sounds of an owl, or of an old moose plashing somewhere across the lake, mysterious and magnified in portent.”
+Always a dark tree, the Spruce’s outlines are now inky, and it’s night silence makes the sounds of an owl, or of an old moose plashing somewhere across the lake, mysterious and magnified in portent.”

 And so it is.
 Come see us and find out for yourself.